jimm-with-a-j/dtctl/README.md

 # dtctl
 This cli is a work in progress.
-The goal is a straightforward way to control Dynatrace configurations in a fashion similar to and inspired by Kuberenetes' kubectl.
-Hopefully this will make some tedious administrative tasks faster as well as demonstrate a way that you can store configurtion files outside of Dynatrace.
+The goal is a straightforward way to control Dynatrace configurations in a fashion similar to and inspired by Kubernetes' kubectl.
+Hopefully this will make some tedious administrative tasks faster as well as demonstrate a way that you can store configuration files outside of Dynatrace.
+Right now you interact with all configs as YAML, they get converted to and from JSON when interacting with the API.

 To use you must have Python 3.6+ installed as well as the requirements specified in requirements.txt.